EdenWise/hjcrc/HJCSIC.md

 *To be a citizen is challenging duty---a hierarchy exists where inclusion requires capitalizing on fortune.*

-# The Judeo-Christian System and How It Influences Civilization [^Information]
+# How Judeo-Christian System Influences Civilization [^Information]

 Civilization started as a natural order.
 ![alt text](images/01_ages-of-civilization_eden.svg)